The 7 Day Japan Travel Itinerary

 Osaka

-If you decide to spend just one full day in Kyoto, you can add a one-day trip to Osaka to you 7 day Japan itinerary.
+If you decide to spend just one full day in Kyoto, you can add a one-day trip to Osaka to your 7 day Japan itinerary.
 Whether you come here for the day (Kyoto is just 30 minutes by train each-way) or get a hotel, divide your time between ancient attractions like Osaka Castle and Shi-tenno-ji temple, and the neon lights and street food of modern Dotonbori pedestrian street.

 Hiroshima